rgrrrrrba/rgrrrrrba.github.io/_posts/post/2015-08-27-build-pipeline-for-react.md

 category: post
 ---

 I'm going to eshew Bower and just use NPM as the package manager.
 I've already got [Node and NPM installed][gulp-hello-world].
 The example site I'm creating is `survey-thing` - a simple thing for [creating surveys][survey-thing-repo].
+I also have a [stub package][react-gulp-bootstrap-stub-project] which just includes a script for setting up the environment and a simple landing page.

 I'm going to use all the shinies - [Browserify][browserify] for CommonJS modules and [JSX][jsx-in-depth] instead of the seperate `.js`/`.html` structure of a typical AngularJS application, using [Babel][babel] for ES6 features and [SASS][sass] for stylesheet preprocessing.